Oral health: Brush up on dental care basics

 Brushing for oral health

-Oral health begins with clean teeth.
+Oral health and dental care begins with clean teeth.
 Consider these brushing basics from the American Dental Association:

 - Back-and-forth motions.
 Remember to brush the inside and chewing surfaces of your teeth, as well as your tongue.
 Avoid vigorous or harsh scrubbing, which can irritate your gums.